-Our one year diploma program in Ophthalmic Medical Assistant (OMA) prepares individuals to work with Ophthalmologists and their patients.
+Our one year diploma program in Ophthalmic Medical Personnel (OMP) prepares individuals to work with Ophthalmologists and their patients.
 Ophthalmologists are doctors who specialize in a branch of medicine that deals with the structure, function and diseases of the eye.

-The Ophthalmic Medical Assistant program at CCC and TI is a member of the Consortium of Ophthalmic Training Programs (COTP), a non-profit corporation of ophthalmic educational programs in the U. S. and Canada.
+The Ophthalmic Medical Personnel program at CCC&TI is a member of the Consortium of Ophthalmic Training Programs (COTP), a non-profit corporation of ophthalmic educational programs in the U. S. and Canada.

-Ophthalmic Medical Assistants are included in the job classification 29-2057.00 Ophthalmic Medical Technicians as defined by the U.S. Department of Labor.
+Ophthalmic Medical Personnel are included in the job classification 29-2057.00 Ophthalmic Medical Technicians as defined by the U.S. Department of Labor.
 They assist ophthalmologists in performing ophthalmic clinical functions.
-May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.
+They may also administer eye exams and medications as well as instruct the patient in care and use of corrective lenses.